ucbepic/docetl/docs/examples/custom-parsing.md

 If the built-in tools don't meet your needs, you can create your own custom parsing tools.
 Here's how:

 1. Define your parsing function in the `parsing_tools` section of your configuration.
-2. Ensure your function takes a filename as input and returns a list of strings.
+2. Ensure your function takes a document (dict) as input and returns a list of documents (dicts).
 3. Use your custom parser in the `parsing` section of your dataset configuration.

 For example: